Not a Friend of ASOR yet? Sign up here to receive ANE Today in your inbox weekly!

 Foreign envoys from Libya and the Near East bow and scrape before Horemheb.
 Relief from his tomb in Saqqara, ca. 1333–1323 BC.
 Photo courtesy of the National Museum of Antiquities, Leiden.
 CC0 license.

-Mohy-Eldin E. Abo-Eleaz is Associate Professor History and Civilization of Egypt and Ancient Near East at Minia University.
+Mohy-Eldin E. Abo-Eleaz is Associate Professor of History and Civilization of Egypt and Ancient Near East at Minia University.

 Further reading: